-Students are a demanding constituency today.
-They are not satisfied with didactics and want more going in-depth into how our decisions and actions change the life of people in local space?
+Youth is a demanding constituency today.
+They are not satisfied with didactics and want more going in-depth into how our decisions and actions change the life of people in local space.
 What UN agencies can do together to help countries expand people’s freedoms, choices and capabilities?
 Which indicators can better signal and capture the true level of happiness and social inclusion.
-HD courses embrace students across different faculties specializing in social, economic sciences, law, humanities and even those pursuing medical education.
-Academic courses invite great number of visiting lecturers representing government officials, UN agencies, academia, think tanks, civil society and private sector teach specific dimensions of the course.
+HD courses embrace students across different faculties specializing in social, economic sciences, law, humanities , etc. Vocational trainings and academic courses invite great number of visiting lecturers representing government officials, UN agencies, academia, think tanks, civil society and private sector teach specific dimensions of the course.
 They are people working on NHDR writings, producing policy papers on development issues, decision-makers, and teachers of the HD course from line-universities, managers of and specialist in development interventions across the UN system.

 We plan to maintain vibrant teaching platforms to convey the most up-date knowledge and practices to our course participants with explicit focus on practical aspects of sustainable human development and help answer questions—"What SHD is about?" and "How to mainstream it into practice?"
 We aim to provide participants with knowledge on possible ways of customizing human development and the Millennium Development Goals to the target regions, sharpening skills to design monitoring frameworks and development indicators, mainstream sustainable human development principles into central, regional and local level policy-making.

-Teaching human development is increasingly popular.
-Many Universities do that.
+Human development literacy is increasingly popular.
+Many trainers do that.
 But very rarely (if at all) they link the teaching to practice.
-HD teaching – as any deductive activity – has the potential of being an influential tool for changing development thinking.
+HD trainings and courses – as any deductive activity – has the potential of being an influential tool for changing development thinking.
 It can sensitize the constituencies making them more responsive to stainability, justice and equalities challenges.
 Understanding and interpreting the complexity of development issues in a human development context is a major predicament of successful and meaningful influence on the decision-making processes.